 - How to read the presentation and demonstration schedule.

 Plan to go with a friend

-Ask your peers to go with you and your family.
+Ask your friends to go with you and your family.
 What they are interested in?
 Make sure you know what they might want to explore.
-Make a commitment to support each other at the open day.
+Make a commitment to support each other on the open day.

 Check the university open day web page with your parents and friends to find details about any special courses that you want to investigate or talks you want to attend.

 You may need to change the time you attend to see a presentation that is of interest to your career choice.

 On the Day

 Each degree is made up of subjects (units) for which you get points.
 (Check First in Family site)